Jameson Frank says “Our greatest battles are those that are fought in our own minds.”

 I made a choice to move forward in my life and in order for me to do that, changes had to be made – some of those changes cost me dearly, but had I not paid the price – I could have been stuck there for a long time and that price was one that I was not prepared to pay.

-So now I am rested and ready and excited and rearing to go, into 2009, where I will reap the benefits of winning those battles and paying those prices!
+So now I am rested and ready and excited and rearing to go, into the new year, where I will reap the benefits of winning those battles and paying those prices!

 What about you – how have your battles gone?
-Are you ready to make history in 2009?
+Are you ready to make history this year?
 I know I am!